-Substantive law, or authority, is the law that controls the resolution of your particular type of claim.
-Each claim you may present has a particular body of law that you need to know.
-For example, different laws apply to a contract claim than to an employment discrimination claim.
+Substantive law, or authority, is the law used by a party to persuade a Court to find in favor of that party.
+Each claim you may present has a particular set of laws that you need to apply.
+For example, different laws apply to an ineffective assistance of counsel claim than to a sufficiency of evidence claim.
 To find the substantive law that applies to your case, you will need to visit a law library or conduct online legal research.

-Primary authority is authority on which the Court relies to reach its decision.
+Primary authority is the most accepted form of authority cited.
 You should use it before any other authority.
 There are two sources of primary authority: statutory authority and case authority.

-Statutory authority consists of constitutions, codes, statutes, and ordinances of either the United States, individual states, counties, or municipalities.

-Case authority consists of court decisions.
+- Statutory authority consists of constitutions, codes, statutes, and ordinances of either the United States, individual states, counties, or municipalities. - Case authority consists of court decisions.
 You should try to cite court decisions from the United States Supreme Court or the same jurisdiction where your case is filed (here, that is the United States Court of Appeals for the Sixth Circuit and district court cases from the Middle District of Tennessee).
-When a judge decides a particular case, that decision becomes precedent, which means that it becomes an example or authority to be used at a later time for similar cases.
+When a judge decides a particular case, that decision becomes precedent, which means that it becomes an example or authority to be used at a later time for identical or similar cases.